-And yet, despite this apparent complexity, your body is also relatively easy to maintain.
-Provide it with the correct fuel, stay hydrated, get enough sleep, and exercise regularly, and it should provide you with a lifetime of faithful service.
+And yet, despite this, your body is relatively easy to maintain.
+Provide it with the correct fuel (aka food), stay hydrated, get enough sleep, and get regular movement, and it should provide you with a lifetime of faithful service.

-But, if you abuse your body, it may start to go wrong sooner, potentially taking years off your life.
-When it comes to fitness, cardio is often described as the most important and beneficial type of exercise.
+Cardio is often described as the most important and beneficial type of exercise when it comes to fitness.
 That makes a certain amount of sense because, of all the muscles in the human body, the heart is arguably the most critical.
 After all, it’s the one that pumps oxygenated blood around your body, keeping you alive.

 Muscles play a critical role in every aspect of life.
-There are three types of muscle tissue – cardiac, smooth, and skeletal – but our main focus today is the latter.
+There are three types of muscle tissue – cardiac, smooth, and skeletal.
+Our focus today is skeletal muscles.

-Skeletal muscle is voluntary, and that means we have conscious control over it.
+Skeletal muscle is voluntary, which means we have conscious control over it.
 However, muscles can act involuntarily too.
 Try not to blink when something comes close to your eyes or move your hand away from something hot.
 We have no control over reflexive muscle actions.

-Movement – muscles are attached to bones via tendons and act as biomechanical pulleys to move your body.
-Every movement you make is the result of muscles contracting, relaxing, and affecting your skeleton.
+Muscles are attached to bones via tendons and act as pulleys to move your body.
+Every movement you make results from muscles contracting, relaxing, and affecting your skeleton.
 In fact, the interaction of muscles and bones is so closely connected that they are collectively referred to as the musculoskeletal system.

-Stability – you can’t fire a cannon out of a canoe, or so the saying goes.
-That’s because the force of the cannon would tip your boat over.
-The same is true of your body; seemingly unrelated muscles contract to provide other muscle groups with a stable platform from which to work.
-For example, when you use your arms to lift something heavy, your legs and midsection brace so that you don’t simply collapse under the load.
+You can’t fire a cannon out of a canoe, or so the saying goes.
+That’s because the force of the cannon would tip your boat over (we haven’t tested that one out ourselves).
+The same is true of your body.
+Seemingly unrelated muscles contract to provide other muscle groups a stable platform to work from.
+For example, when you use your arms to lift something heavy, your legs and core brace so that you don’t simply collapse under the load.

-Temperature regulation – if you are cold, your muscles generate heat by shivering.
-This is called involuntary thermogenesis.
+If you’re cold, your muscles generate heat by shivering.
 The colder you are, the more intensely you tend to shiver.
-This might not be the most crucial function of muscles, but it IS kinda interesting!
-Shivering increases your caloric expenditure, so if you want to lose weight, turn down your thermostat.
+This might not be the most crucial function of muscles, but it’s rather interesting!

-Shape – muscle has a massive impact on your shape.
+Muscle has a massive impact on your shape.
 You can sculpt your body by training with weights and building bigger muscles.
 This doesn’t mean that everyone who lifts weights is a bodybuilder.
-Bodybuilding generally involves trying to make muscles as big as possible.
-However, even marginally larger muscles will affect the shape of your body.
-Given how vital muscle is, it makes sense that it’s something that needs preserving.
-However, losing muscle is a real and common problem.
-The good news is that there are plenty of things you can do to delay and minimize muscle loss.
+Given how vital muscle is, it makes sense that it needs preserving.

 Several factors affect determine how quickly you lose muscle.
-Some are unmodifiable, and at least some muscle loss is inevitable.
-Other factors are within your control, and you can take action to reduce muscle loss.
+Some are an inevitable part of life.
+Other factors are within your control, and you can take action to reduce muscle loss!

-Muscle mass tends to peak between the ages of 20 to 30.
-At this time, anabolic or muscle building hormone levels are at their highest.
-As anabolic hormones begin to fall, muscle breakdown starts to outpace muscle building, leading to smaller, weaker muscles and a process called sarcopenia.
+Muscle mass tends to peak between 20 to 30 years old.
+At this time, muscle-building hormone levels are at their highest.
+As these hormones begin to fall, muscle breakdown starts to outpace muscle building, leading to smaller, weaker muscles.

 A loss of functional strength usually accompanies the loss of muscle mass.
 Studies reveal that muscle mass decreases approximately 3–8% per decade after the age of 30.
 This rate of decline is even higher after the age of 60.

-Your body adapts to the stresses it’s exposed to.
+Have you heard the saying use it or lose it?
 If you don’t use your muscles, your body responds by getting rid of “unwanted” muscle mass.
-It’s a case of use it or lose it.
-The more sedentary you are, the faster you’ll lose muscle.
+In other words, the more sedentary you are, the faster you’ll lose muscle.

-For example, if you are unlucky enough to break a leg, it may have to be immobilized in a cast to allow the fracture to heal.
-When that cast comes off, the affected limb will have shrunk considerably, and you’ll have lost a lot of muscle mass in a short time.
+For example, if you are unlucky enough to break a leg, you’ll land in a cast or boot to allow the bone to heal.
+When that cast comes off, the affected leg will have shrunk considerably.
+You’ll have lost a lot of muscle mass in a short time.

 How much muscle depends on the length of time you were immobile, but it’s quite normal to lose as much as 30% in just two weeks.

-Exercise is vital for building and preserving muscle mass, and strength training is especially useful.
-Ideally, once you have begun exercising, you should stick with it, taking only occasional breaks from your workout routine.
-When it comes to maintaining fitness and your muscle mass, consistency is the key!
+Exercise is vital for building and preserving muscle mass, and strength training is beneficial.
+Ideally, you should stick with a routine once you have begun exercising.
+Taking occasional breaks is okay.
+Consistency is the key!

-While it’s impossible to say precisely how much and how fast you’ll lose muscle, as factors like age and nutrition are contributing factors, studies suggest that a break of 2-3 weeks is enough to cause a measurable decrease in muscle mass and strength.
+While it’s impossible to say precisely how much and how fast you’ll lose muscle after stopping an exercise plan because so many factors are involved.
+Studies suggest that a break of 2-3 weeks is enough to cause a measurable decrease in muscle mass and strength.

-You are what you eat, and your diet can have a significant impact on how fast you can lose muscle.
-Very low-calorie diets, especially when maintained for months at a time, can accelerate sarcopenia.
+You are what you eat, and your diet can significantly impact how fast you lose muscle.
+Very low-calorie diets, especially when maintained for months at a time, can accelerate muscle loss.

-Stress is part and parcel of modern life.
-Whether you are at work, at home, or just driving your car, stress levels can soar.
+Stress is part of modern life.
+Stress levels can soar whether you’re at work, home, or just driving your car.
 Stress is often viewed as a psychological issue, but it also affects you physically and can contribute to muscle loss.